Firstyear/prd-blog/2016/07/16/can_i_cycle_through_operators_in_c.rst

 Now for the HARD version.

 Say that we *literally* wanted to print the RESULTS of these 4 operations.

+The second barrier is that in C, we cannot easily convert a "string" into an executable unit of code.
+We cannot take "x + y", and then run eval on it, and have working code.
+So formatting the chars into a piece of code, then executing it won't work!
+We cannot use the printf style that was questioned here.

-In C, because the operaters +,-,/,\* are not functions, they are key words, we cannot easily make an "array of operators".
+The third barrier is that because the operaters +,-,/,\* are not functions, they are key words, we cannot easily make an "array of operators".
 The compiler won't know what to do with them!
 However, C does allow us to make *fuction pointers*.
 These *can* be iterated over, just like our chars.

 So for this version, we will make an array of function pointers, that each call one of the required operators.